lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

     Some use cases around blocks:
     - In green, most recent block will be rendered at the top.
 At the moment UI keeps in browser memory info for last 3 blocks received.
 Example: after running the application, when the forth one is received the oldest(first received) is overriden.
     - In Yellow, by clicking in one or more rows per page is possible to check out transactions details.
-Payload is trimmed for memory efficiency and allow fluent UX navigation. *****At the moment the app is not using a DB, I though it was out of scope and overkilling for this CA to implement a more refined async solution using redus or a document DB.
+Payload is trimmed for memory efficiency and to allow fluent UX navigation. *At the moment the app is not using a DB, I wanted something quick and real time pushes, I though it was out of scope and overkilling for this CA to implement a more refined async solution using redus or a document DB.
     - In Blue, each block can be independently be paginated by buttons up/down or by selecting the specific page from dropdown.
         - the front end keeps memory of transactions for which details are displayed.
-As an example if in page 1 I click on row 3 to see transaction details, then I jump to page 3, then jump back on page one, page one will be rendered with details for row 3 expanded.
+As an example if in page 1 I click on row 3 to see transaction details, then I jump to page 3, then jump back on page 1, page 1 will be rendered with details for row 3 expanded.
 This mechanism works independently between blocks.

     ![Flow](ReadmeImages/UI_007.png)

     It's possible to use multi browser, multi tabs.
-The web app and in general the net split with back end was implemented on purpose, allow flexibility, use browser memory, and gain from bootstrap out of the box benefits when it comes of resizing, be mobile friendly etc..
+The web app, and in general the net split within backend/frontend was implemented on purpose, to allow flexibility, to use browser memory, gain from bootstrap "out of the box" benefits when it comes of resizing, be mobile friendly etc..

     ![Flow](ReadmeImages/UI_008.png)